BrushfireDigitalServices/SmartphoneAccelerometerData/README.md

 More details are available from the file "README.txt" within the "UCI HAR Dataset" folder.

-Users are expected to extract the dataset archive to the top level of their R working directory before running tidyAccelData.R.
+Users are expected to extract the dataset archive to the top level of their R working directory before running run_analysis.R.

 ### As specified the source of the dataset, the proper citation for using the dataset this repo is designed to operate on is as follows: